Safely Moving and Securing Items in ABF U-Pack

 Whenever possible you should hire moving help to load your U-Pack trailer.
 Hiring movers won't just save you time and the physical strain but will also be your greatest chance of having your items arrive at your new home without damage.

 The best way to ensure that your household goods are secure is to utilize ratchet straps.
 Unlike rope, ratchet straps can be winched tight and have a much greater weight capacity, some as high as 3000 pounds.
 Although any type of ratchet strap will be beneficial, E-Track straps are the best for ABF trailers.
 These straps have a special etrack fitting so the straps lock into the side of the trailer and are recommended by nearly all of our moving crews.
 We recommend 4-8 straps for a full 28' U-Pack truck, less of course if you will be using less space.
-[Related: What size and type rope or tie downs do I need?]
+[Related: Your Moving Guide to Tie Downs]

 Ratchet straps alone won't cut it, you'll also need some level of furniture protection.
-Moving blankets or pads are also very important if you want your furniture to arrive without damage.
-Read more about the importance of furniture pads for DIY moving to get the full inside scoop.
+Moving blankets (also called furniture pads) are very important if you want your furniture to arrive without damage.
+Our moving guide to furniture pads has everything you need to prepare you for your move.